FedeDon/BFO-CHANGE-Playground/DOCUMENTATION.md

 ### KOWALSKI FILE
 The BCHANGE-kowalski.txt results when all the axioms are read by the parser and translated into Kowalski rules that then the reasoner can work on.
 "The are actually easy to interpret".
 The initial big predicate `r()` wraps an entire rule or axiom.
 For example:
 `r(1,1,[],[],"BFOCE-ett-01",kow(if([['exists-throughout',A,B]]),then([particular,A]))).`
 The first part `1,1,[],[]` can be ignored, it is just some indexing information that increase the efficiency of the reasoner.
 Then we have a string with the ontology name and the axiom ID.
-Then the actual rule inside the `kow()` predicate, which is a conditional statement composed of prolog lists, that can be understood as sentences with predicates and arguments, like `['exists-throughout',A,B]` stands for the CLIF phrasing `(exists-throughout A B)`.
+Then the actual rule inside the `kow()` compound, which is a conditional statement composed of prolog lists, that can be understood as sentences with predicates and arguments, like `['exists-throughout',A,B]` stands for the CLIF phrasing `(exists-throughout A B)`.
-IN the Kowalski rules there is no IFF connective, so an original CLIF axioms is split into two sentences IF and ONLY-IF connectives.
+IN the Kowalski rules there is no IFF connective, so an original CLIF axiom is first transformed to CNF and then to Kowalski-rules.
-Inside some of these conditionals which are inside the `kow()` predicates there are consequents that are disjuncts, and this is indicated with
+Inside some of these conditionals which are inside the `kow()` predicates there are consequents that are positive disjuncts, aka alternative facts, and this is indicated with
 `kow(if([[list]]), then-or([[list]]))`
 This terms like `if()` and `then-or()` are not part of the Prolog vocabulary, but something construed ad hoc as a Prolog predicate.
-What the kow() predicates d is to convert predicate logic sentences in propositional logic sentences.
+What the parser does is to convert predicate logic sentences in propositional logic sentences.
 There is a nuance with existentially quantified sentences, since skolemization must be done there.
 In this translation done by the parser "the semantics changes a little bit", and not all is completely valid overall, but the advantage is that if there is an inconsistency in the automatically translated axiom outputted by the parser, then there is also an inconsistency in the original axiom in CLIF.
 A certain rule in this format ends with a `false`, since it is a negation inside a universal quantifier.
 It signals that the conditions in the formula cannot be all satified at the same time.
 For example, this rule says that spatial regions cannot change, since you cannot both be a spatial region and also change:
 `r(18,2,[],[],"BFOCE-cha-02",kow(if([['happens-to',A,B,C],['instance-of',B,'spatial-region',C]]),false)).`
 After some hundreds of line of translated rules, we get to lines like